University Pain and Spine Center

 Interventional Pain Management Physicians & Minimally Invasive Surgeons located throughout the state of New Jersey

-At the University Pain Medicine Center, with offices in Englewood Cliffs, Monroe Township, Clark, Freehold, and Somerset, New Jersey, the pain management specialists offer comprehensive diagnostic and treatment services for chronic joint pain stemming from arthritis, an injury, or another degenerative condition.
+At the University Pain and Spine Center, with offices in Englewood Cliffs, Monroe Township, Clark, Freehold, and Somerset, New Jersey, the pain management specialists offer comprehensive diagnostic and treatment services for chronic joint pain stemming from arthritis, an injury, or another degenerative condition.
 Customized care plans focus on easing pain and restoring function in your joint.
-Call the University Pain Medicine Center nearest you or request an appointment online today.
+Call the University Pain and Spine Center nearest you or request an appointment online today.

 Your joints allow you to move your body in a variety of ways, so you can stay physically active.
 Joints consist of bones, muscles, tendons, and other tissues that work together with every move you make.

 When you injure a joint, your joint may not function as it should, and any damage can lead to persistent pain.
 You may also develop chronic joint pain due to an underlying degenerative condition, like arthritis, that causes the joint structures to break down or wear out.